 If you live in a state that requires no-fault insurance, you may turn to this policy first.
 It will likely compensate you for basic expenses and losses only.
 The law limits your options for pursuing a fault-based claim unless your injuries are serious or your expenses exceed your coverage.

 For example, under New York law, no-fault insurance provides basic coverage after a crash.
-This includes medical treatment costs, a portion of your lost income, and some daily incidental expenses.
+This includes medical treatment costs, a portion of your lost wages, and some daily incidental expenses.
 You must meet certain criteria to recover compensation for other losses.

 Your attorney can assess your options based on your case’s facts.
 They can determine your coverage options and explain what measures could secure a car accident settlement.